Kithraya/Array-ForEach-Extension/README.md

 You can return other values besides `false`, but we'll get to that later.

-Sometimes you want to iterate over an array while conditionally modifying the array itself.
-By default, the array length is stored on initialization so as not to create infinite loops, but you can set `dynamiclength` to `true` to continually check the `array.length` as you go.
+Sometimes you want to iterate over a value while conditionally modifying the value itself.
+By default, the value length is stored on initialization so as not to create infinite loops, but you can set `dynamiclength` to `true` to continually check the `.length` as you go.
 But be careful, your loop will run indefinitely if you never return `false` within your callback, or if `foreach.maxIterations` is not set.

 ```javascript
 // An example with stored length.
 This is the default functionality.